 Then, begin changing it every 50 hours after that.

-If your carburetor becomes clogged up, it can stop your engine from starting or prevent it from firing.
+If your carburetor becomes clogged, it can stop your engine from starting or prevent it from firing.

-Remove the external panel and do a couple of quick sprays of carb cleaner inside the choke.
+Remove the external panel and do a few quick sprays of carb cleaner inside the choke.